Dcuvin/osTicket-Resolving-Tickets-in-a-Ticketing-System/README.md

 <h1>osTicket - Post-Install Configurations</h1>

-<h2>Goal: Demonstratethe creation, triaging, and solving of tickets within osTicket</h2>
+<h2>Goal: Demonstrate the creation, triaging, and solving of tickets within osTicket</h2>

 This lab demonstrates the necessary changes I make to configure osTicket so it can be used as a proper ticketing system.
 I will then create a series of tickets that corresponding to each SLA level.<br />